DanRektLOL/arduino-x360/README.md

 # Usage

-Simply flash your esp32 (model must support bluetooth classic) with the given code, and your xinput-compatible board, such as the Arduino Leonardo, with the given code, plug the leonardo into a jailbroken x360 with [usbdsecpatch](https://github.com/InvoxiPlayGames/UsbdSecPatch) as a plugin, run a wire from leonardo 5v to esp 5v, and establish common ground, and join the esp tx to leonardo rx.
+Simply flash your esp32 (model must support bluetooth classic) with the given code and flash your Arduino Leonardo, with the given code, plug the leonardo into a jailbroken x360 with [usbdsecpatch](https://github.com/InvoxiPlayGames/UsbdSecPatch) as a plugin in dashlaunch, run a wire from leonardo 5v to esp 5v, and establish common ground, and join the esp tx to leonardo rx.

 # Roadmap